 - Cook the salmon fillets until lightly browned (about 2 minutes on each side).

-- Cook until the sauce has thickened and the salmon is done, about 2-4 more minutes.
+- Pour the soy sauce and brown sugar mixture over the salmon fillets.
+Cook until the sauce has thickened and the salmon is done, about 2-4 more minutes.

 - I recommend wild Alaskan salmon.
 I have used both fresh and frozen salmon filets with success.
 If you buy frozen, just make sure to thaw prior to cooking.

 - If your salmon is done before your sauce has thickened, remove the salmon from the skillet, then simmer the sauce a bit longer so it can thicken up.
 It will thicken a bit as it cools as well!

 - To make this in the oven, preheat to 375 degrees F. Sear one side of the salmon on the stove top in an oven-safe skillet.
 After you flip it over and add the sauce, place it in the oven for 5-6 minutes to finish cooking.

 - Serve over plain rice, or use this flavorful recipe for Lemon Dill Rice (which is my favorite way to serve it.)

 - Store leftovers in an airtight container, drizzle with the remaining sauce, and refrigerate for up to 3 days.
 Freezing is not recommended.

 - Reheat by placing the salmon in a shallow baking dish in an oven at 275 degrees F for about 15 minutes.

 Nutritional information is an estimate.
 The nutritional values for your final dish may vary based on measuring differences and products used.